daredoes/my-spotdl/readme.txt

 The short and simple guide.

 Make a virtual environment with python.
 Install the requirements file.
-Install ffmpeg.
+Install ffmpeg `brew install ffmpeg`.

 Copy config.example.json to config.json.
 Set your spotify client ID and secret.
 Set the output location to be absolute if you'd like.